 - We support with funds for classroom construction, water system improvement, or other projects the village leaders propose.

-Some other important connections for us are the Walton International Scholarship Program, the English Access program via the American Embassy, Casa Maria Seniors' Home in Antigua, The Summer English Institute and the Casa De Fe recovery hospice in Antigua.
+Some other important connections for us are the Walton International Scholarship Program, the English Access program via the American Embassy, Casa Maria Seniors' Home in Antigua, The Summer English Institute in California, and the Casa De Fe recovery hospice in Antigua.

 Donations to Guatemala Conexions are receipted through our partner MMF, which charges 5% to manage receipting and Canadian tax reporting, as well as record-keeping accountability for our expenditures.
 The other 95% goes directly to the projects of our partners.